jonkuhn/learn-opengl/Journal.md

 # Journal
 The intent of this document is to document how my mental model of OpenGL programming evolves as I go through the tutorial (https://learnopengl.com) and eventually experiment on my own.

+## Dec 3-4, 2020
+Update:

+Now after skimming over some things (the section in the tutorial about rendering sprites and the section on textures), I have a new idea for what to do next.
+I think I should build a class to represent a texture.
+Next build a class to represent a sprite that takes a texture as a constructor argument.
+The sprite class will be able to be drawn in any position/rotation/etc.  Then, it probably makes sense to have some kind of class that represents a "graphical entity", basically different instances of a sprite.
+My idea with this is that game code could just know very little about graphics and just update the graphical entities that represent the game objects.

+I also think I have an improved understand coordinate systems.
+I think for a 2D game like a side scroller world coordinates could be defined that are much larger than the screen and all drawing can be done in terms of world coordinates.
+Then, the projection matrix passed as a uniform to the vertex shader can map those to screen coordinates.
+As the screen scrolls the projection matrix would change to show a different part of the scene.
+I think I will have to get actually playing with the code to check this understanding.

+Also I assume sprite animations would be done by altering the texture coordinates via a uniform.

+Earlier:

+I want to start building classes around vertex array objects, vertex buffer objects and vertex element buffer objects.
+My first thought was that it would make sense to have a class for each since they each represent a resource and then to compose those objects to build  higher level functionality.
+It seems the vertex array object contains or owns the vertex buffer objects and element buffer.
+However it does not seem like the buffers could be created first and then injected into the vertex array object.
+Maybe one class to manage all of it would make sense.
+Maybe I should even just build a sprite class right on top of the GL calls.

+I am also thinking about performance and error checking.
+My tendency is to always check return codes, but it seems that may be too expensive at least in "fast path" graphics code.
+It seems like it is likely reasonable during setup and loading of resources.
+So I am thinking about when I may want to call glGetError.
+I have heard things in the past about the cost of virtual function calls.
+It is never relevant for most things I do, but I am curious if my abstracting things to make them unit testable will be an issue at some point.
+I also don't plan to build something super intensive though.
+I think if that ends up being an issue a good thing to try to retain testability would be to use templates to pass the dependency to use rather than constructor injection.
+For right now, until I realize it is too expensive I think I will stick to my approach of keeping things unit testable.

 ## Dec 2, 2020
 I added a simple unit test for the framebuffer size callback by capturing the function pointer passed to SetFrameBuffersSizeCallback using gMock's SaveArg.